RamGoenka/Mathematics-ProblemSet-Template/README.md

-# Mathematics-homework-templet
+# Mathematics-homework-template

-A simple templet for composing solutions to homework problems in Mathematics, written in LaTeX.
+A simple template for composing solutions to homework problems in Mathematics (or other classes), written in LaTeX.